Aadhieaswar/WatchMan/README.md

-# Movie Browser - React Native
+# Watch Man - React Native

 ### Requirements
 - `npm` and `node` installed in your system